dojot/docs/source/concepts.rst

 tutorial of how to authenticate a user and how to get an access token in `auth documentation`_.

+Device authentication
+*********************

+Device authentication is based on the use of asymmetric cryptographic keys and is done through x.509 certificates managed by dojot.
+For that, it is necessary to install such a certificate on the device.
+Dojot has a certificate issuing service where it is possible to obtain a certificate to be installed on the device.

+In addition to the certificate and asymmetric keys, the device must *trust* the dojot *Certificate Authority*, that is, it is also necessary to install the root certificate of the dojot platform.

+The certificate is requested by the administrator of the tentant to which the devices are registered.
+Once the administrator follows the necessary steps to obtain the certificate, (s)he will have to install the issued certificate and the root certificate of the dojot on the device.
+It is important to emphasize that the certificate has an asymmetric cryptographic key in its composition, this key is called a public key (which anyone has access to), while the private key must be installed on the device (a key that only the device has access to).

+Once the device contains the private key, the certificate (containing the public key) and also the root certificate of the dojot, it is possible to establish a secure communication channel with the dojot platform, in which the device is identified through its certificate.

+After the secure channel is established, the device is able to publish data and also receive data from the dojot platform as long as it is authorized to do so.

 Devices and templates
 *********************